 The Two Sides of CMS

 This is what your visitors see.
 The live content of your site is arranged either in the main body or organized into columns, headers and footers.

 This is where you manage the website.
 Once you’re familiar with the back end, adding new content and updating existing material is as easy as email.

-The information that is displayed on your website is stored in a database, away from the physical files of your website.
+The information that appears on your website is actually stored in a database, away from the physical files of your website.

 Need a gallery?
 A shopping cart?
 A membership?
 These applications are easily added on to increase website function.